jondot/awesome-aha/README.md

   well crafted.
 Read these even if you don't know what React is.
-If you're still not convinced, read [their implementation principles](https://facebook.github.io/react/contributing/design-principles.html#implementation) as it clicks to my 20 years of experience trying to build perfect APIs distilled into a bunch of ideas.
+If you're still not convinced, read [their implementation principles](https://facebook.github.io/react/contributing/design-principles.html#implementation)
+  - it felt like my 20 years of experience trying to build perfect APIs distilled into a small number of simple ideas.